Two Countries, Two Tax-Free Savings Vehicles

 The critical question is how Israel taxes your ISA.
 During the 10-year foreign income exemption period, growth and withdrawals from your UK ISA are generally exempt from Israeli tax.
 After the exemption period ends, Israel treats ISA gains as regular taxable foreign income — the UK's ISA tax-free wrapper is not recognized by Israeli tax law.

-Transitioning from ISA to Keren Hishtalmut
+How do you transition from an ISA to Keren Hishtalmut?

 If you are a UK oleh starting a new career in Israel, here is a practical transition strategy: